trufflesecurity/of-CORS/README.md

 ### Deploying of-CORS

+`of-CORS` deployment relies on [Docker](https://www.docker.com/), so you'll need to [install it](https://docs.docker.com/get-docker/) and ensure that the `docker` binary is available on your system path.

-Run the following docker command, mounting the config file you just made into the container
+Run the following docker command, mounting the config file you made in the step above into the container:

 ```bash
 docker run -v $PWD/config.yml:/config.yml -it --rm trufflesecurity/of-cors